bashmoanas/portfolio/README.md

 </picture>
 </a>

-SPIntory is meant to solve the proble of inventory management for small businesses.
+SPIntory is meant to solve the problem of inventory management for small businesses.
 At the time, my family business was dealing with small quantities of spare parts and we needed a better way to keep track of the current stock at any time instead of using a spreadsheet.
 The app allows the person responsible of the inventory to add the spare parts he needs to track, with each part having a unique part number.
 He then can perform either a purchase or a sale transaction on previously saved parts and the current stock updates automatically.

 The app was written in Swift using UIKit and Core Data.
 I wrote all the UI code programmatically to preserve a single source of truth.
 The app was designed with Model View Controller in mind as to adhere to the same design paradigm of UIKit.
 I used the Coordinator pattern to manage the app's navigation.